 When you hear the words “Property Condition Report” or (PCR) you may not immediately think of Commercial Real Estate.
-Some Commercial Investors could argue that the make-good requirements in the lease are sufficient, but it isn’t always that simple.
+Some Commercial Investors could argue that the make-good requirements in the lease are sufficient to protect the asset, but things aren’t always that simple.

-A good Commercial Property Manager will always use a Property Condition Report, let us explain why:
+A good Commercial Property Manager will always advise a Property Condition Report, let us explain why:

 Fair wear and tear

-When tenants vacate a property, they often say the condition is better than when they moved in, sometimes this is the case, but sometimes it isn’t.
-Trying to determine what ‘fair wear and tear’ is, and what is ‘damage’ is almost impossible without a property condition report, especially when the owner, the tenant and the property manager all have different takes on the matter.
+When tenants vacate a property, they often say the condition is better than when they moved in.
+Sometimes this is the case, but sometimes it isn’t.
+Trying to determine the difference between ‘fair wear and tear’ is and ‘minor damage’ is almost impossible without a property condition report, especially when the owner, the tenant and the property manager all have different takes on the matter.

 What happens when you have an issue with damage?
 The tenant insists the hole in the wall was already there when they moved in.
-You have a sneaking suspicion that the hole in the wall is from the air conditioner they installed and have since removed.
-It’s much easier to clarify a dispute such as this when you have a property condition report you can refer to.
+You have a sneaking suspicion that the hole in the wall is from the air conditioner they installed and have since removed to install at their new premises.
+It’s much easier to clarify a dispute such as this when you have a property condition report you can rely on.

-The PCR photos from before they moved in show a perfectly polished concrete floor, but when it comes time for property handover, it’s discovered that carpet has been glued dow to the floor with adhesive.
+The PCR photos from before the tenant moved in show a perfectly polished concrete floor, but when it comes time for property handover, it’s discovered that carpet has been glued down to the floor with adhesive.
 Lucky for you, you have a property condition report signed and dated by the tenant so there is no dispute about the condition of the floor upon lease commencement.

-Maybe you had an expensive fit-out or maybe you had premium, platinum gold light fittings that are now suddenly cheap aluminium ones.
+Maybe your property was leased with an expensive fit-out, or perhaps your premium, platinum gold light fittings have suddenly been replaced with cheap aluminium ones.
 If you want to ensure that the fixtures and fittings are the same when your tenant vacates, you’re in a much better position with an accurate Commercial Property Condition Report to reflect that.

-You would be surprised at what some people believe ‘paint all painted surfaces’ means.
-Sometimes, tenants interpret it as… paint one white coat over a bright red wall, resulting in flamingo pink.
-Having a PCR means you can specify what paint colour the walls were at the commencement of the lease and, thus, what they should be at the end of the lease.
+You would be surprised at how some people interpret the phrase ‘paint all painted surfaces’.
+Some tenants take it as… roll one layer of white paint over a bright red wall, and they feel the resulting flamingo pink is perfectly acceptable.
+Having a PCR means you can refer back to the paint colour at lease commencement and, thus, what colour they should be at the end of the lease.

 This one seems pretty simple: If you put a sign up during the tenancy, then please take it down.